- Scrolling to About the Community Grants Program

 - There is an identified community need for the project or activity

-- The project or activity provides benefit to and is accessible to the wider City of Stirling community (clearly outside the Education Department’s area of responsibility)
+- The project or activity provides benefit to the wider City of Stirling community (clearly outside the Education Department’s area of responsibility)

 To be eligible for a grant in the City’s Community Grants Program applicants must: